Boosting Edge Detection with Pixel-wise Feature Selection: The Extractor-Selector Paradigm: Methodology

+To address the above challenge, we propose the E-S framework.
+It preserves traditional ED models as feature extractors but introduces a dedicated feature selector that assigns pixel-wise weights to multi-scale features for selecting the extracted features, thereby enhancing both accuracy and perceptual quality.

-The proposed feature selection architecture consists of two primary components: a feature extractor that captures multi-scale features from the input images, and a feature selector that assigns pixel-wise weights to these features.
-The feature extractor leverages established models such as HED\cite{XT2015Holistically}, RCF\cite{LC2017Richer}, BDCN\cite{HZ2022BDCN}, and Dexi\cite{SS2023Dense}.
-The feature selector, on the other hand, is designed using a hybrid structure that combines CNN and the encoder-decoder framework in transformers, as detailed in the following subsection.
-An abstract overview of the framework is shown in Figure\ref{Abstract-Model}.
+The E-S framework consists of two components: a feature extractor that captures multi-scale features from input images, and a feature selector that assigns pixel-wise weights to extracted features to generate refined edge maps.
+An overview of the framework is shown in Figure \ref{Extractor-Selector-Paradigm}.

+The extractor can adopt any existing high-performance ED model—such as HED\cite{XT2015Holistically}, BDCN\cite{HZ2022BDCN}, Dexi\cite{SS2023Dense}, or even their combination, to leverage their superior feature extraction capabilities.
+However, because no off-the-shelf selector model exists, a custom selector architecture is required, which will be introduced in the next subsection.